Wardha: Demographics

 Wardha city is governed by a municipal council (category-A).
-According to the 2011 census, there are about 105,543 citizens within the municipal boundaries.
+According to the 2011 census, there are about 106,444 citizens within the municipal boundaries.
 Urbanisation has helped develop neighboring villages including Sindi, Sawangi, Borgaon, Pipri, Mhasala, Nalwadi and Chitoda.

 As of the 2011 Indian census, Wardha district had a population of 1,296,157 Males constitute 52% of the population and females 48%.
 Wardha has an average literacy rate of 80%, higher than the national average of 59.5%: male literacy is 83%, and female literacy is 76%.
 In Wardha, 11% of the population is under six years of age.

-Wardha is the largest city in the Wardha distric.
+Wardha is the largest city in the Wardha district.

 Religion

 The population of Wardha city constitutes Hindus and Buddhists with a small percentage of Muslims, Christians, Jains and Sikhs.
 The main spoken language is Marathi and other languages include: Hindi, Marwari, Gujarati, Sindhi and Punjabi.

-There are many temples, viharas, gurdwaras, Jain temples, mosques and churches of which Laxminarayan Temple (Bachchhraj Road), Lingi Mandir (Mahadeo Mandir) near Dr. Raosaheb Gade Bhavan, Vitthal Mandir (Hawaldwarpura), Ganesh Mandir (Main Road), Gajanan Maharaj Mandir, Sai mandir (M.G.
+There are many temples, viharas, gurdwaras, Jain temples, mosques and churches of which Laxminarayan Temple (Bachchhraj Road), Lingi Mandir (Mahadeo Mandir) near Dr. Raosaheb Gade Bhavan, Vitthal Mandir (Hawaldarpura), Ganesh Mandir (Main Road), Gajanan Maharaj Mandir, Sai mandir (M.G.
 Road), Digambar and Shwetambar Jain temples (Mahadeopura), Shanti Stupa (Gopuri), Gurudwara (Samtanagar) are important.
 There is a church named St. Thomas Church in Wardha which was built by the British in 1874, and it was a part of the Church of England in India earlier, and later after the Indian Church Act of 1927 was passed it became part of the Church of India, Pakistan, Burma and Ceylon.
 It is the Anglican church where Sir Bachelor and Sir Reginald Craddock used to worship.
 It was a civil church, transferred to the Church of North India in 1970.
 CNI Church in Wardha was the main Presbyterian church before the formation of the Church of North India in 1970.
 CNI later established Christ Church in Sewagram.